 As mentioned above, BMI plays a major factor in how much your breasts will sag over time.
 The more fat you have, the more your breast tissue will stretch and have a harder time going back to normal.

 During and after pregnancy, it is inevitable that your weight will fluctuate, but the rate at which that happens can have a positive or negative effect on your post-pregnancy breasts.

 While you should gain weight during pregnancy (to reduce the risk of premature labor or low birth weight), the amount you should gain depends on your pre-pregnancy BMI (11).
 Gaining this weight at a steady pace, over the entirety of your pregnancy, causes less strain on your body and allows it make the necessary changes at a slower rate.

 After you give birth, it is understandable that you want to get rid of the baby weight as soon as possible.
-It has been shown, however, that just as gaining weight gradually can reduce stress on the body, so can losing it.
+However, it has been shown that just as gaining weight gradually can reduce stress on the body the same is true for weight loss.

 So, you may not be able to fit into those pre-pregnancy jeans for at least 6 months, but you are doing right by yourself, and your baby (who needs you to eat appropriately to produce milk), by taking it slow.